P7h/StormTweetsSentimentAnalysis/README.md

 ## Features
 * Application retrieves tweets from Twitter stream (using [Twitter4J](http://twitter4j.org)).<br>
-* It calculates sentiment analysis of the tweets every 30 seconds.
+* It analyses sentiments of the tweets from US.
 * There are three different objects within a tweet that we can use to determine it’s origin.
 This application utilizes all the three of them and prioritizes in the following order [high to low]:
 	* The coordinates object
 	* The place object